 High Protein Diets for Weight Loss

 Another benefit of protein consumption, especially animal proteins, is that they are rich in the type of iron that our body most readily absorbs.
 Iron is an essential micronutrient.
-When it is present in inadequate amounts or absent, this can result in dizziness, tiredness, and even anemia.
+When it is not present in adequate amounts or absent altogether, this can result in dizziness, tiredness, and even anemia.
 Animal proteins are also high in vitamin B12, another essential micronutrient in the body.
 Vitamin B12 deficiency can lead to weakness, tiredness, nerve problems like tingling, or even mental issues like depression and memory loss.

 Eating a high protein diet reduces appetite by increasing the hormone PYY which has been shown to reduce hunger.
 It has also been shown to reduce ghrelin, another hunger hormone.
 So, replacing carbohydrates and fat with protein can lead to decreased appetite...and what’s better than not being hungry for weight loss?
 There are a handful of ways to incorporate more protein into your diet.
 One approach is to supplement with protein drinks.
 There are a variety of protein drinks available on the market.
 MRC’s protein drinks are a healthy low-carb, low calorie flavored beverages lightly sweetened with natural Stevia extract.
 This composition makes them ideal for weight loss.

 The bottom line is that higher protein intake can be beneficial for many people.
 Increasing protein and decreasing intake of carbohydrates and highly processed foods often results in weight loss.
-MRC’s weight loss philosophy consists of lean protein coupled with vegetables and complex carbohydrates, and even some healthy fats sprinkled in.
-Our approach is backed by science and 35 years of experience.
-Before beginning any new dietary regimen, we recommend that you consult with your primary care physician first to determine if a high protein diet is right for you.
+MRC’s weight loss philosophy consists of lean protein coupled with vegetables and complex carbohydrates, and even some healthy fats sprinkled in!
+Our balanced approach to weight loss is backed by science and over 30 years of experience.
+Before beginning any new dietary regimen, we always recommend that you consult with your primary care physician first to determine if a high protein diet is right for you.
 Contact a weight loss specialist today to help find your perfect balance and start achieving your healthy weight loss goals today!

 SHARE THIS BLOG